mathpn/karakeep-miniflux-webhook/README.md

 - Optionally save all new Miniflux entries (configurable)
 - Works with Docker Compose deployments
 - Compatible with reverse proxy setups
+- Choose which list you want to save articles to

 ## Prerequisites